Davina Michelle: Career

 In 2018, Hoogendoorn participated in the eleventh season of the AVROTROS reality show Beste Zangers.
 In the fifth episode, she performed a cover of the song "Duurt te lang" by rapper Glen Faria (also known as MC Fit).
 Two days after the episode was broadcast, the song reached the first place of most downloaded songs on iTunes in the Netherlands.
 Later in 2018, it reached the number 1 spot in the Dutch Top 40, the Mega Top 50 and the Dutch Single Top 100.
 In November 2018, the single was certified gold.

 In March 2020, Hoogendoorn performed four "empty concerts" at the Rotterdam Ahoy during the beginning of the COVID-19 pandemic.
 She performed "17 miljoen mensen" with Snelle, an alteration of "15 miljoen mensen" by Fluitsma & Van Tijn.
 It was released as a single and reached number one on the Dutch Top 40 for four weeks.
 At one minute and 47 seconds long, it became the shortest number-one hit in Dutch history.

 On 18 May 2021, Hoogendoorn performed her single "Sweet Water" at the first semi-final of the Eurovision Song Contest 2021, held in her birth city Rotterdam, as part of an interval act titled "The Power of Water" alongside Dutch actress Thekla Reuten.

 On 5 September 2021, Hoogendoorn performed the Dutch national anthem ahead of the 2021 Dutch Grand Prix at Circuit Zandvoort, the first Formula 1 race to be held in the country since 1985.
 She repeated her performance for the podium ceremony after Dutch driver Max Verstappen won the event.
 Her song "Beat Me" was supposed to be the official theme for the 2020 Grand Prix which was cancelled because of the COVID-19 pandemic.
+On 23rd August 2026, Hogendoorn performed the Dutch national anthem for the 2026 Dutch Grand Prix, the final Formula 1 race to be held at Circuit Zandvoort.